iDataist/Build-a-Dog-Identification-App/README.md

-#  Develop an Algorithm for a Dog Identification App
+#  Build a Dog Identification App

-In this notebook, I developed an algorithm that could be used as part of a mobile or web app, which accepts any user-supplied image as input.
+I developed an algorithm that could be used as part of a mobile or web app, which accepts any user-supplied image as input.
 If a dog is detected in the image, it will provide an estimate of the dog's breed.
 If a human is detected, it will provide an estimate of the dog breed that is most resembling.

 ### Project Steps